tidwall/summitdb/README.md

 That's it.
 Now if node1 goes down, node2 and node3 will continue to operate.

-## Difference between SummitDB and Redis
+## Differences between SummitDB and Redis

-*It may be worth noting that SummitDB is not a Redis clone.
-Redis has a lot of commands and data types that are not available in SummitDB, such Sets, Hashes, Sorted Sets, and PubSub.*
+It may be worth noting that while SummitDB supports many Redis features, it is not a strict Redis clone.
+Redis has a lot of commands and data types that are not available in SummitDB such as Sets, Hashes, Sorted Sets, and PubSub.
+SummitDB also has many features that are not available in Redis such as:

 - **Ordered key space** - SummitDB provides one key space that is a large B-tree.
 An ordered key space allows for stable paging through keys using the [KEYS](https://github.com/tidwall/summitdb/wiki/KEYS) command.
 Redis uses an unordered dictionary structure and provides a specialized [SCAN](http://redis.io/commands/scan) command for iterating through keys.
 - **Everything a string** - SummitDB stores only strings which are exact binary representations of what the user stores.
 Redis has many [internal data types](http://redis.io/topics/data-types-intro), such as strings, hashes, floats, sets, etc.